agndam-corp/server-one/README.md

 ## Security Notes

-- All sensitive data should be stored as sealed secrets
+- All sensitive data is stored as sealed secrets and can be safely committed to the repository
+- The sealed secrets controller key is backed up in the private directory for disaster recovery
+- ArgoCD admin password is deployed via Terraform to break the chicken-and-egg problem
+- All other sealed secrets are deployed via ArgoCD for proper GitOps workflow
 - Never commit unencrypted secrets to the repository
 - Regularly rotate credentials and update sealed secrets
 - Use role-based access control (RBAC) to limit access to secrets